novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-110.md

 Watching the process, Kim Ah-young gradually entered his heart.

-‘At this rate, we might really fall in love.’
+‘At this rate, I might really fall in love.’

-Now, instead of thinking about the ‘reasons it can't happen,’ the thought of ‘is there really a reason it can't happen’ started to dominate his mind.
+Now, instead of thinking about the ‘reasons it can't happen,’ the thought of ‘how to make it happen’ started to dominate his mind.

 Then, hearing the phone ring again, he chuckled.

-‘Since oppa called, now the younger sister will call me.’
+‘Since the oppa called, now the younger sister is calling me.’

 Even this morning, Kim Ah-young had said,

 ‘There's no need to listen to oppa.’

-But since he had already made up his mind, he thought he would tell her that he decided and answered the phone.
+But since he had already made up his mind, he thought he would tell her that he made his decission and answered the phone.

 (Hello?)